pabloabap/philosophers42/README.md

 ### Mutex (Mutual Exclussion Algorithm)
-Used in concurrent programming to avoid that more than one thread or process access to a critical section at the same time. **Critical section** is a frame of the code where shared resources could be modified.
+Used in concurrent programming to avoid that more than one thread or process access to a critical section at the same time. **Critical section** is a frame of the code where shared resources are modified or used.
 Something similar in real life could be a bathroom locker that locks the space when it is bussy and can be unlocked once finished.